addyosmani/backbone-fundamentals/index.md

 If you'd like to read more about general RequireJS usage, the [RequireJS API docs](http://requirejs.org/docs/api.html) are incredibly thorough and easy to read.

+### Require.js and Backbone Examples

 TODO:
-Require + Backbone/Backbone Boilerplate
 R.js optimiser (and node module?)

-**Wrapping modules, views and other components with AMD**

 Now that we've taken a look at how to define AMD modules, let's review how to go about wrapping components like views and collections so that they can also be easily loaded as dependencies for any parts of your application that require them.
 At it's simplest, a Backbone model may just require Backbone and Underscore.js.
-These are considered its dependencies and so, to write an AMD model module, we would simply do this:
+These are dependencies, so we can define those when defining the new modules.
+Note that the following examples presume you have configured RequireJS to shim Backbone and Underscore, as discussed previously.

+#### Wrapping modules, views and other components with AMD

+For example, here is how a model is defined.

 ```javascript
 define(['underscore', 'backbone'], function(_, Backbone) {